-In many ways, this is one of the best novels to investigate what is one might do in the absence of God, or even a convenient social construction of The Public Good.
+In many ways, this is one of the best novels to investigate what one might do without God, or even a convenient social construction of The Public Good.
 All points of reference in Big If are minimized and negotiated from relevance.
-Costello's prose is alive with the things of our life, and is superb at demonstrating the clash between happiness material items promise and the world that denies such rewards.
+Costello's prose is alive with the things of our life, and is superb at demonstrating the clash between the happiness material items promise and the world that denies such rewards.
 He is the master of setting forth a metaphor and letting it travel through a storyline just beneath the surface, operating silently, mostly invisibly, always effectively.

 Their father, in the first portion of the book, is a moderate Republican insurance investigator of scholarly reading habits who happens to be a principled atheist.
 You cannot have both insurance, the practice of placing a monetary remuneration on unavoidable disaster, and assurance, which has religion promising protection from evil and disaster.

 The children, in turn, assume careers that seem to typify the dualism their father opposed, son Jens becoming a programmer for the Big If online game for which he writes "monster behavior code" that attempts to outsmart human players and have them meet a hypothetical destruction.
 Daughter Vi, conversely, becomes a Secret Service agent, schooled in the theory encoded in The Certainties, a set of writings that lays out the details, nuances, and psychology of extreme protection.
 These are world views in collision, and Costello's prose is quick with the telling detail, the flashing insight, the cutting remark.

 The problem, of course, is that no one can define what "good" is.
 Big If is excellent, and what makes it work is that Costello accomplishes the dual difficulty of handing us a small town/suburban comedy the likes of John Cheever would have admired.
 The other is with the rich detailing of the other Secret Service agents who work with Vi Asplund.